 UKCA has several different chemistry schemes and includes the GLOMAP-mode aerosol scheme which can be configured in many ways.
 The control of the model is done in the Unified Model User Interface, and the help panels of this interface provide additional information on how to set up UKCA.
 The control variables are transferred into the code via the RUN_UKCA namelist.
 The RUN_UKCA namelist is located in the UKCA module ukca_option_mod.
-A few variables (e.g. L_ukca, L_ukca_aie1, L_ukca_aie2, ukca_int_method) are included in the NLSTCATM namelist.
-Table 27 shows the control logicals set by the UMUI, and table 28 shows the remaining control variables.
-Some of these variables are set automatically by the UMUI, for example, the number of tracers (jpctr) is set depending on the chemical scheme selected.
-Table 29 shows logicals which are currently set in the code, together with their state.
+Table 28 shows the control logicals, and table 29 shows the remaining control variables.
+Table 30 shows logicals which are currently set in the code, together with their state.